ices-taf/doc/transcript.md

 The next script that is run is `input.R`.
 It is a short script, where we will convert the data to model format and write out the model input files.
-In other words, we will start with catch and survey in the data folder, but after the script is run we will have `input.RData` in a folder called input.
+In other words, we will start with catch and survey in the data folder, but after the script is run we will have `input.RData` in a folder called `input`.
 So we run those commands, again loading the `icesTAF` package, creating the directory.
 We simply fetch the catch and the survey data frames, and save them together in one file, `input.RData`.

 ### model.R

-The third script `model.R` runs the model and the results will be written out as `dls.txt`, inside the `model` folder.
+The third script `model.R` runs the model, and the results will be written out as `dls.txt` inside the `model` folder.
 Now it's not enough just to have the `icesTAF` package.
 We also fetch a package called `icesAdvice`, containing the function that we'll be using to run the analysis, `DLS3.2`.